Metal and Wood Coffee Table

 - Welding supplies: 3/32” 7018 welding rod.
 Various sizes of grinding discs.
 Sanding discs.

-While cutting material, there was a mismeasure, and a metal base piece got cut 1″ too short.
-As Ryan realizes the mistake and explains the situation to me, I am secretly excited trying to look appropriately worried while also trying to hide a smile because we get to repair it.
+While cutting material, one piece got cut too short. being secretly so excited!
+I’m trying to look appropriately worried while also trying to hide a smile because we get to repair it.
+MIG

-Cleaning up and inevitably the conversation goes to how many hours we worked that day.
-I think we did about 6 hours today and he is surprised I am including time picking up material and cleaning up as hours toward welding.
+Cleaning up and Ryan being surprised I am including time picking up material and clean up as hours toward welding.
 He thought welding hours literally meant ‘arc on’ time only.
+I laugh.